Ashwini-1401/Registration-and-Login-using-Servlet-JSP-Mysql/README.md

 # Registration-and-Login-using-Servlet-JSP-Mysql

 This is a basic web app including registration and login features.
-The database used in the app is Mysql.
+The database management system used in the app is Mysql.